w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping.md

   - Developer of a Consumer: better abstraction to separate implementations better, easier to build web applications
   - TD Designer: Simplify the understanding of the TD

-- Sentence: **As a** Developer of a Consumer, TD Designer, **I need** Want to use the DataSchema for the application relevant data even when the application relevant data does not fit into one part of the protocol message, **so that I can** provide one abstraction over diverse protocols and constrain the mess.
+- Sentence: **As a** Developer of a Consumer, TD Designer, **I need** to use the DataSchema for the application relevant data even when the application relevant data does not fit into one part of the protocol message, **so that I can** provide one abstraction over diverse protocols and constrain the mess.
 - Process Stakeholders:
   - Submitter: Multiple
   - Specification Writers: Luca Barbato, the WoT TD TF for TD 1.1 uriVariables support